 - While I see the value of reading early, I also agree with the Waldorf stand in reading.
 If your child follows the Waldorf philosophy (or is enrolled in a Waldorf school), you would know that they don’t read until they are 7.
 What happens before 7 is that they do a lot of storytelling and language building.
 I love this view because sometimes, reading something in front of you (an image with text), especially when you’re just learning, can really be a distraction in developing your skill to comprehend.
 You may be able to read the words and the letters, but if you cannot understand the message/ story/ content of the book because you’re too busy trying to make sense of the letters/words themselves, then you lose the biggest and most important part of reading: comprehension.
 Because of consistent reading, I’ve memorized many of his books already, so many times, we would just “storytell” it without the book!
 (PS: There are studies that back this approach up!
 I just have to look for them – read them before!)

 - We have a reading corner at home.
-Those sofa chairs are for my and my husband, while the floor is for Pablo (cause that’s where he likes to read).
-The bookshelf on the image above is a mix of my books and Pablo’s books.
+Those sofa chairs are for my and my husband, while the floor is for baby P (cause that’s where he likes to read).
+The bookshelf on the image above is a mix of my books and my son’s books.
 The ones from below to the middle are his books, while the top corner is mine.
-The row just below my corner are Pablo’s books, too, but those that are to be read by me or my husband because they’re all soft-bound and long.
+The row just below my corner are P’s books, too, but those that are to be read by me or my husband because they’re all soft-bound and long.

-- Pablo also has a reading corner in his room.
+- My son also has a reading corner in his room.
 One shelf for his general books, and a tray for his “Good Night” books.